cyberbitgame/cyberbitgame/README.md

 Contact
 =========
 If you have problems, questions, ideas or suggestions, please contact us by posting to a mailing list.
+Mailing list details can be found here: docs/hacking.md

-All contributors to the project are listed in the src/hacking.md document.
+All contributors to the project are listed in the docs/hacking.md document.

 Website
 =========